r0kk3rz/droid-config-f5321/sparse/boot/flashing-README.txt

 = PRE STEPS FOR FLASHING ON TOP OF THE ANDROID BUILD =

-If SONY Xperia X is running Android you need to unlock bootloader before you can flash Sailfish OS with these instructions.
+If SONY Xperia X Compact is running Android you need to unlock bootloader before you can flash Sailfish OS with these instructions.
 SONY has provided own instructions how to unlock bootloader.
 You can follow instructions from here: